chasemetoyer/gameplay-vision-llm/README.md

 The final deployment validates the project’s ability to perform **long-horizon reasoning** by combining vision, temporal, and textual facts across extended timelines.

 -   **Multimodal Alignment Success:** The system successfully integrated heterogeneous encoder features (SigLIP: 1152-dim, VideoMAE: 768-dim, Wav2Vec2: 1024-dim) into the Qwen LLM's **4096-dimension** latent space using the trained ProjectorBank.
--   **Causal Reasoning Verified:** LoRA fine-tuning successfully enabled the model to perform **structured strategic analysis** and answer complex 'why' questions, such as linking player actions (e.g., maximum Overcharge application) to subsequent game state changes (e.g., the BROKEN state) [A: 172, A: 175, A: 549].
+-   **Causal Reasoning Verified:** LoRA fine-tuning successfully enabled the model to perform **structured strategic analysis** and answer complex 'why' questions, such as linking player actions to subsequent game state changes.
 -   **Temporal Synthesis:** The system demonstrated the ability to synthesize detailed, chronological summaries of events spanning minutes of gameplay by retrieving context from the indexed timeline.

 ## Architecture